 Here are some answers to some of the basic questions that get asked about Website Design and websites.

 Web designers are responsible for creating attractive and fully functional websites, but there is more to it than just creating a pretty design.
-A designer has to take into account the customers market place, their brand, the goal of the site and much much more.
+A designer has to take into account the customers’ marketplace, their brand, the goal of the site and much much more.
 In short, a web designer takes the needs of its customer and translates this into a website that is fully supportive of the customer’s goals.

 Web design is the process of creating the look and feel of a website.
 Many different areas are covered, including the graphic design and layout of each page.
-Web design is a lot different to web development, even though they are used interchangeably by many.
+Web design is a lot different from web development, even though they are used interchangeably by many.
 Web design is seen by most to cover the look and feel of sites, while web development covers the aspects of programming and coding.